caseyamcl/toc/README.md

 Usage
 -----
-This package contains two basic classes:
+This package contains two main classes:

 1. `TOC\MarkupFixer`: Adds `id` anchor attributes to any *H1*...*H6* tags that do not already have any (you can specify which header tag levels to use at runtime)
 2. `TOC\TocGenerator`: Generates a Table of Contents from HTML markup